 Carrying Value of Trade and Other Payables and Provisions

-The carrying value of trade payables and provisions as at 30 June 2019 has been recognised at the contractual amounts payable.
-The true value of these will only be ascertained when the VA undertakes adjudication of the proof of debt submitted.
+The carrying value of trade payables and provisions as at 30 June 2020 has been recognised at the contractual amounts payable following successful effectuation of the DOCA on 19 January 2021.
+Refer Notes 8 and 9.